ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 and then send the IP packet on that interface or pass it to a local application.
 The endpoint can also choose to drop any received packets instead of forwarding them.
-If a received IP packet fails any correctness or policy checks, that is a forwarding error, not a protocol violation as far as IP proxying is concerned; see {{error-signal}}.
+If a received IP packet fails any correctness or policy checks, that is a forwarding error, not a protocol violation, as far as IP proxying is concerned; see {{error-signal}}.
 IP proxying endpoints MAY implement additional filtering policies on the IP packets they forward.

-In the other direction, when an endpoint receives an IP packet, it checks to see if the packet matches the routes mapped for an IP tunnel, and performs the same forwarding checks as above before transmitting the packet over HTTP Datagrams.
+In the other direction, when an endpoint receives an IP packet, it checks to see if the packet matches the routes mapped for an IP tunnel and performs the same forwarding checks as above before transmitting the packet over HTTP Datagrams.

-When IP proxying endpoints forward IP packets between different links, they will decrement the IP Hop Count (or TTL) upon encapsulation, but not upon decapsulation.
+When IP proxying endpoints forward IP packets between different links, they will decrement the IP Hop Count (or TTL) upon encapsulation but not upon decapsulation.
 In other words, the Hop Count is decremented right before an IP packet is transmitted in an HTTP Datagram.
-This prevents infinite loops in the presence of routing loops, and matches the choices in IPsec {{?IPSEC=RFC4301}}.
+This prevents infinite loops in the presence of routing loops and matches the choices in IPsec {{?IPSEC=RFC4301}}.
 This does not apply to IP packets generated by the IP proxying endpoint itself.

 Implementers need to ensure that they do not forward any link-local traffic